Isik-lab/SIdyads_presentation/README.md

 While `assign_conditions.py` randomly assigns the training video to a particular run.
 It does not shuffle the video presentation order.
 This is done in `SIdyads.m`.

 ## `test.csv` and `train.csv`
-These CSV files contain the names and behavioral features of the videos in the training and test set.
+These CSV files contain the names of the videos in the training and test set.
 These files are used by `assign_conditions.py` to write the run files.